PiotrJam/AirLock/docs/database/design.md

 ![Architecture](database_arch.png)

-The Storage API is meant to be simple for seamless replacement.
+The Storage API is meant to be simple for seamless storage backend replacement.

 ## File format